 Seth Kaller, an expert on authenticating historical documents, said the matter was in "Obama birth certificate territory."

-(Kaller also hired noted sceptic and paranormal investigator Joe Nickell, who, too, came to the conclusion that Moore is the author.)
+(Kaller also hired noted skeptic and paranormal investigator Joe Nickell, who also came to the conclusion that Moore is the author.)

 "There is literally no contemporary evidence that Livingston ever claimed to be or was the author.
 He didn't, and he wasn't," said Kaller, who at one time owned an original manuscript of the poem said to be in Moore's handwriting.

 What we know for sure

 What we do know is this: Account of a Visit from St. Nicholas — as it was first called — was originally published, anonymously, in New York's Troy Sentinel newspaper on Dec.
 23, 1823.